Connecticut Family Of Four Hasn’t Been Seen In Months, Home Found Vacant

 Detectives have learned that the family’s home had been vacated sometime in June or July because they sold it.
 Family members were told by Bravo and Cubillos that they were making a move to Florida.
 However, Bravo’s relatives told police that recent messages from the parents from mid-August showed the family was actually set to return to Connecticut.
 With no forwarding information left behind, detectives are baffled at how a family could simply just disappear.

 Lt.
-Cammarata spoke about the investigation,
+Cammarata said the following about the investigation.

 “Right now, there is nothing to indicate there was anything criminal, but we’re not ruling anything out at this point.”

-The family of those missing has requested that they want the Connecticut family to be added to the missing-persons list.
+The family of those missing has requested for the Connecticut family to be added to the missing-persons list.
 Officially, the family has been listed as missing with the National Crime Information Center.
-Silver Alerts have been issued for the kids which means they are officially missing and may need help.
+Silver Alerts have been issued for the kids, which means they are officially missing and may need help.

 Missing Persons